shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/json-block-models.md

 We're going to add a new block that has a custom JSON model (that is, one defined completely by us, not one of Mojang's).

 The first thing we'll need to do is create a block class.
-We need to create a new class instead of just using the `BlockBase` class because w'll need to override a couple of methods to have the model render properly.
+We need to create a new class instead of just using the `BlockBase` class because we'll need to override a couple of methods to have the model render properly.
 Our `BlockPedestal` class will extend our `BlockBase` class so we can use the code we've already written for item model registration.

 The two methods we'll be override are `isOpaqueCube` and `isFullCube`.
 In both of these methods, we'll want to return false from both of these methods in order to change some of the default Minecraft behavior.

 `isOpaqueCube` is used to determine if this block should cull faces of the adjacent block.
 Since our block doesn't take up the entirety of the 1m^3 cube, we'll want to return `false` so the faces of adjacent blocks can be seen behind our block.

 `isFullCube` is used to determine if light should pass through the block.
-Once again, we'll want to return `false` because our block is less than 1m^3 so we'll want light to propgate through it.
+Once again, we'll want to return `false` because our block is less than 1m^3 so we'll want light to propagate through it.

 {% highlight java linenos %}
 package net.shadowfacts.tutorial.block;